Exabyte-io/documentation/docs/software/components/flavors.md

 - 'vc-md': "variable-cell" ab-initio molecular dynamics simulation

 !!!warning "Implementation on our platform"
     Only a subset of the above flavors have been implemented on our platform to date, as can be inspected from the list of available flavors under the [Unit Editor Interface](../../workflow-designer/unit-editor.md#application).
+The user who wishes for additional functionality to be added to our platform in future should express so via a [support request](../../ui/support.md).

 ## Links